GraviBERT: Transformer-based inference for gravitational-wave time series: Results

 \subsection{Effect of pretraining}

 The results associated to the effect of pretraining at fixed detector noise (ET) are summarised in Tables ~\ref{tab:convergence_speedup1} - \ref{tab:pretraining_gain_detailed}.
 Tables \ref{tab:convergence_speedup1} and \ref{tab:Performance_comparison} summarise the effect of pretraining on the convergence speed and performance metric respectively, comparing training from scratch and training/fine-tuning on top of a pretrained model.
 The relative performance gains are shown in Table \ref{tab:pretraining_gain_detailed}.
 For each combination of dataset size and signal-to-noise ratio (SNR), the “Target Loss” corresponds to the best validation loss achieved by a model trained from scratch (no pretraining).
-The results clearly show that pretraining substantially accelerates convergence across all SNRs and dataset sizes, with speedup factors ranging from approximately $1.4\times$ to an impressive speedup of $6.6\times$.
+The results clearly show that pretraining substantially accelerates convergence across all SNRs and dataset sizes, with speedup factors ranging from approximately $1.4\times$ to $6.6\times$.
 The most pronounced benefits of pretraining are clearly observed for small and intermediate datasets, where convergence can be more than $6\times$ faster, such as for SNR = 10 in the small and intermediate dataset scenarios.
 Remarkably, the speedup advantage is generally greater at lower SNRs, indicating that pretraining is especially beneficial when the signal is weaker and the learning task is more challenging.
 For large datasets, the speedup effect is less pronounced, particularly at SNR = 10, though the reduction in training time remains sizable.
 At higher SNR with a large dataset, the speedup is still notable, suggesting that while having a large amount of data partially compensates for the absence of pretraining, the use of pretrained models continues to offer substantial gains.
-Overall, pretraining in \texttt{GraviBERT} is highly effective for reducing training times and enables more rapid model development, which is particularly valuable in computationally intensive experiments.
+Overall, pretraining in \texttt{GraviBERT} consistently reduces training times and enables more rapid model development, which is particularly valuable in computationally intensive experiments.
+The convergence behaviour is illustrated in Figure~\ref{fig:convergence_grid}.
+The pretrained model reaches the validation target in shorter time while continuing to improve, finally converging to a lower final loss in all configurations.